Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: The SDHCAL Prototype at the CERN SPS beam test

 For $1~\rm{m}^2$ of active layer, 144 HARDROC ASICS~\cite{hardroc} collect the signal from 9216 pads that are located on the opposite face of the ASIC electronics board.
 Each ASIC handles 64 pads.
 The data are collected by the ASIC until the RAM is full, i.e.\ until 127 events are recorded as detailed in ref.~\cite{1stresults}.
 In each layer, the acquisition commands are sent to the ASICs by three Detector InterFace (DIF) cards in charge of the data acquisition.
 A masterboard controls these DIFs and is in charge of the data collection.

-The SDHCAL prototype was exposed to beams of muons, electrons and pions during beam test campaigns at the CERN Super Proton Synchrotron (SPS) in 2015 as seen in Figure~\ref{fig:proto}.
-The data acquisition was performed in a triggerless mode using a $200\,\nano\second$ clock that define a time slot.
-A physical event is obtained by aggregating consecutive time slots containing at least 7 hits~\cite{1stresults}.
-The ASIC features a power-pulsing mode~\cite{powerpulsing}.
-It allows to place the readout electronics in an idle mode in the absence of beam.
-The power-pulsing significantly reduces the power dissipation.
-However, cooling was needed due to the SPS beam spill cycles.
+The SDHCAL prototype was exposed to beams of muons, electrons and pions during beam test campaigns at the CERN Super Proton Synchrotron (SPS) in 2015.
+The data acquisition was performed in triggerless mode.
+The ASIC uses a $5\,\mega\hertz$ clock to define a time slot.
+A time clustering method is used.
+A time slot containing at least 7 hits is selected.
+Hits belonging to the adjacent time slots are aggregated to the selected time slot.
+They define a physical event whose time length is $600\,\nano\second$~\cite{1stresults}.
+This method is optimised for the rejection of intrinsic noise.

+A cooling was needed due to the data-taking cycles at SPS that are longer than those of a full experiment and which limit the impact of the power-pulsing.
 The lateral sides of the calorimeter were equipped with an ad-hoc $10$\textdegree{}C water cooling system.

 The atmospheric pressure, as well as the temperature, were monitored during the 2015 data-taking campaigns.
-The temperature was measured on the outer side of three GRPC chambers.
+The temperature was measured on the outer side of three GRPC chambers as an approximation of GRPC gas temperature.
 The pressure and temperature variation are averaged over each hour and shown in Figures~\ref{fig:p.data} and~\ref{fig:t.data}, respectively.
 The temperature variations are noticeable, even during single data runs whose duration is typically two to three hours.
 A set of data collected within 24 hours is used to study the interplay between the stability of the response and temperature or pressure variations while the detector is operated at a stable high voltage.